wuyanxin/review.ninja/README.md

 Try ReviewNinja
 ----------------

-ReviewNinja is in the very early stages of active development, and you can expect significant API and UX/UI changes.
+ReviewNinja is still in development.
 To sign up for our newsletter go to http://review.ninja/.

 Contribute